Snehalkmore/notes/Multithreading-Notes.md

 5. yield() -  This method instructs the thread schedular to pass the CPU to other waiting thread if any

+6. Thread.currentThread() - returns a reference to the current thread.

+7. setDaemon(true) : we can set thread as daemon thread.

 ### States of Thread
 1. NEW - Thread is created but not yet started